-- ▶ Wear protective equipment. - ▶ Close shut-off damper to inlet and outlet connections until all installation work is complete. - ▶ Watch for escaping conveyed medium as well as deposits and condensate when using the service opening and inspecting the ductwork.
+- ▶ Close the shut-off damper to the inlet and outlet connections until all installation work is complete. - ▶ Watch for escaping conveyed medium as well as deposits and condensate when using the service opening and inspecting the ductwork.

 6.2 Installation location requirements